DanielSV92/notes/README.rst

 ======
-Smarty
+Notes
 ======

-Smarty is the incident management database for Cerebro.
+Notes is a user sign in and notes management project.

 Requirements
 ------------

-To start working on Smarty, you will need the following software:
+To start working on notes, you will need the following software:

 - Python ≥ 3.6
 - pip